lalitdotdev/devcastle/README.md

 ## Getting Started

-To run CampusBuddy locally, follow these steps:
+To run DevCastle locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/campusbuddy.git`
+1. Clone the repository: `git clone https://github.com/your-username/devcastle.git`
 2. Install dependencies: `npm install`
 3. Start the development server: `npm run dev`
 4. Open [http://localhost:3000](http://localhost:3000) in your browser.

 ## Contributing

-We welcome contributions to CampusBuddy!
+We welcome contributions to DevCastle!
 To contribute, fork the repository, create a feature branch, and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.
 See the [CONTRIBUTING](CONTRIBUTING.md) file for more information.

 ## Contact